google/open-location-code/csharp/README.md

 # Open Location Code

-This is a C# implementation of Google Open Location Code (Plus+Codes).
+This is a C# implementation of the Open Location Code algorithm.

 ## Building